 A student who is currently enrolled in a graduate program at another institution must complete the degree that the student is currently pursuing before being considered for admission to our program.
 Only under exceptional circumstances will a student be admitted without a degree from their current institution.
 In all cases, we require a statement from the applicant detailing the situation, along with a letter from the applicant's research advisor or department head.
 Any such student will be expected to begin our program as a first-year student, take all of our normal coursework, and join a research lab via our normal group-joining process.

-Graduate Application Fee
+Graduate College Application Process

 - To apply online, please fill out the Graduate College Application.
 (Degree Codes needed to fill out the application form can be found below.)